BotBuilderCommunity/botbuilder-community-dotnet/samples/Slack Adapter Sample/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `samples/csharp_dotnetcore/60.slack-adapter` folder
+  - Navigate to `botbuilder-community-dotnet/samples/Slack Adapter Sample` folder
-  - Select `SlackAdapterBot.csproj` file
+  - Select `Slack Adapter Sample.csproj` file
   - Press <kbd>F5</kbd> to run the project

 Next, you can use a tool such as [Ngrok](https://www.ngrok.com) (which you will likely already have installed if you have used the Bot Framework emulator previously) to tunnel through to your bot running locally and provide you with a publicly accessible URL for this.